CSCfi/korp-backend/korppluginlib/README.md

 ## Plugin information

 A plugin module or package may define `dict` `PLUGIN_INFO` containing pieces of information on the plugin.
+Alternatively, a plugin package may contain module named `info` and a non-package plugin module _plugin_ may be accompanied with a module named _plugin_`_info` containing variable definitions that are added to `PLUGIN_INFO` with the lower-cased variable name as the key.
+(As their values are constant, it is suggested that the variable names in the `info` module are written in upper case.)
+If both `PLUGIN_INFO` and an `info` module contain a value for the same key, the value in `PLUGIN_INFO` takes precedence.

-The values of keys `"name"`, `"version"` and `"date"` are shown in the plugin load message if defined (and if `LOAD_VERBOSITY` is at least 1), but others can be freely added as needed.
+Plugin information should contain values for at least the keys `"name"`, `"version"` and `"date"`, and preferably also `"description"` and possibly `"author"`.
+Others may be freely added as needed.
+The first three are shown in the plugin load message if defined (and if `LOAD_VERBOSITY` is at least 1).
 For example:

     PLUGIN_INFO = {
-        "name": "korppluginlib test plugin 1",
+        "name": "korppluginlib_test_1",
         "version": "0.1",
         "date": "2020-12-10",
+        "description": "korppluginlib test plugin 1",
+        "author": "FIN-CLARIN",
+        "author_email": "fin-clarin at helsinki dot fi",
     }

+Or equivalently in an `info` module:

+    NAME = "korppluginlib_test_1"
+    VERSION = "0.1"
+    DATE = "2020-12-10"
+    DESCRIPTION = "korppluginlib test plugin 1"
+    AUTHOR = "FIN-CLARIN"
+    AUTHOR_EMAIL = "fin-clarin at helsinki dot fi"

 The information on loaded plugins is accessible in the variable `korppluginlib.loaded_plugins`.
 Its value is an `OrderedDict` whose keys are plugin names and values are `dict`s with the value of the key `"module"` containing the plugin module object and the rest taken from the `PLUGIN_INFO` defined in the plugin.
 The values in `loaded_plugins` are in the order in which the plugins have been